 Generally, a flywheel is the perfectly rigid circular element that is mounted on the crankshaft of the engine, or a rotating shaft subjected to transfer the power.
-The flywheel function is to control the fluctuation in the rotating element.
+The flywheel's function is to control the fluctuation in the rotating element.
 The flywheel has a high mass moment of inertia, due to this, it has the ability to absorb and release a high amount of energy whenever required.

 Many machines have load patterns that cause the torque time function to vary over the cycle.
 So, to overcome this type of condition the flywheel is the best solution.
 As Cast iron is cheap, mostly cast iron is used for the manufacturing of the flywheel.
-For longer life steel can also be used, as it has properties of high strength and anticorrosion, making it durable
+For longer life steel can also be used, as it has properties of high strength and anticorrosion, making it durable.

-The Function of the Flywheel
+Function of Flywheel